Skip to content

 • Governance history — Has this API been reviewed and approved?

-Consumers can assess API quality before subscribing.
+Consumers can assess quality before subscribing.

 MetricMeaning